-One minute you have a repair need, and the next minute you have 20 repair orders to ship, follow-up on, and approve.
+One minute you have a repair requirement, and the next you have 20 repair orders to ship, follow-up on, and approve.

-I recently spoke to a VP of Maintenance of an international airline about this very problem.
+I recently spoke to the VP of Maintenance for an international airline about this very problem.

-Often times they get so overwhelmed they just approve repairs without questioning market or trying to drive cost down, due to the urgency for a part.
+Often, they get so overwhelmed they approve repairs without questioning market or trying to drive down cost.

-You just don’t have time for repairs.
-Simple as that.
-No time to babysit and no time to piece part.
+You don’t have the time to babysit and piece part your repairs.

 Maybe you could hire someone from Nannys.com, but I doubt they would understand.

-Time is crucial and refocusing your resources on core activities is vital to your operations success.
+Time is crucial and continuing to focus your resources on core activities is vital to the success of your operation.

-Before you go thinking, “of course you say outsourcing,” look at these numbers:
+Before you go thinking, “of course, you say outsource,” look at these numbers: